alxndrdiaz/hclust_mix/README.md

 ## 3. Limitations

 While this approach is quite good ilustrating how we could use a neural network to model stable transcriptional states, it also has disadvantages.
 It is adequate only to model how an intial static state could converge to a stable state that might be interpreted as a differentiated state.
 Additionally the mathematical rules that guarantee convergence to attractors are not based in any real-world biological principle, and it might be hard to extrapolate this type of convergence to the real regulatory dynamics that occurs during differentiation processes as discussed by [Maetschke and Mark Ragan, Bioinformatics (2014)](https://academic.oup.com/bioinformatics/article/30/9/1273/234782).
-This does not mean that Hopfield attractors are useless, in fact they might be useful for other applications, see for example this recent post [by Johannes Brandstetter et al. (2020) about modern Hopfield networks](https://ml-jku.github.io/hopfield-layers/) (they include a link to their publication and repository).
+This does not mean that Hopfield networks are useless, in fact they might be useful for other applications, see for example this recent post [by Johannes Brandstetter et al. (2020) about modern Hopfield networks](https://ml-jku.github.io/hopfield-layers/), they include a link to their publication and repository.

 If you are interested in questions related to regulation of cell differentiation using single-cell transcriptomics data sets, there are other packages such as [RNA velocity](http://velocyto.org/); [La Manno, Nature (2018)](https://www.nature.com/articles/s41586-018-0414-6), or [Monocle](http://cole-trapnell-lab.github.io/monocle-release/); [Trapnell, Nat.
 Biotechnol.
 (2014)](https://www.nature.com/articles/nbt.2859) that can handle time-course developmental transcriptomes and might provide more robust predictions.